-GRCA land use types can be divided into four land use categories and sub-categories:
+GRCA land use types can be divided into four land use categories and sub-categories.

 - Conservation Areas

 - Passive recreation

 - Resource based recreation

 - Ganaraska Forest

 - Passive and active (multi-use) recreation

 - Resource based recreation

 - Management Areas

 - No recreation

 - Flood management infrastructure and/or natural hazards

-- o Restoration/stewardship
+- Restoration/stewardship

 - Conservation Authority Administrative Area

-When applying land use categories to parcels owned or controlled by the GRCA, multiple land use categories can exist on one parcel (e.g., a parcel within the Ganaraska Forest may offer passive and active (multi-use) recreation, resource-based recreation, and restoration/stewardship.
-Further, many parcels will be combined to form a larger land holding (e.g., two parcels form Rice Lake Conservation Area).
+When applying land use categories to parcels owned or controlled by the GRCA, multiple land use categories can exist on one parcel.
+For example, a parcel within the Ganaraska Forest may offer passive and active (multi-use) recreation, resource-based recreation, but also include lands in the same parcel that are management areas with no recreation, and with the purpose of restoration/stewardship.